Skip to main content

 The person educating the pupil of the first stage (ISCED 100) of the basic school is required to have at least ISCED 344/354 qualification.
 The preconditions for the individual education of pupils of the second stage of basic school (ISCED 244) is the higher education qualification (at least ISCED 645) of the person educating the pupil.

-The expenses associated with individual education are paid by the parent or guardian, excluding expenses for textbooks and basic school supplies, special textbooks and special compensatory and teaching aids specified by the Education Act and expenses for the operation of the basic school to which the child was admitted for compulsory school attendance.
+The expenses associated with individual education are paid by the parent or legal representative, excluding expenses for textbooks and basic school supplies, special textbooks and special compensatory and teaching aids specified by the Education Act and expenses for the operation of the basic school to which the child was admitted for compulsory school attendance.

 In 2022/23 school year, 4277 pupils of the first stage (ISCED 100) and 2032 pupils of the second stage (ISCED 244) were fulfilling the compulsory school attendance through this form of education (source: Ministry of Education, Youth and Sports).